 Billy Sunday was a quick witted, energetic, fireball evangelist!
 A stellar baseball player for Chicago, Philadelphia and Pittsburgh professional teams, he was fast; the first man to circle the bases from a standing start in 14 seconds.
 Base-ball enthusiasts of the time, knew him as the most daring base-stealer in both leagues.
-After his conversion, he dedicated his life to stealing sinners off the path to hell.
+After his conversion, he said he, “dedicated his life to stealing sinners off the path to hell.”
 Homer Rodeheaver was Sunday’s song leader for 20 years.
 He said, “Millions of people heard Billy Sunday preach.
 Opinions were formed; some rabidly antagonistic – most were enthusiastically favorable.”

 They tell me a revival is only temporary; so is a bath, but it does you good.

 You say you have a bad temper, but it’s over in a minute; so is a shotgun, but it blows everything to pieces.

 The world is wrong side up.
 It needs to be turned upside down in order to be right side up.

 I have no faith in a woman who talks about heaven and makes hell out of her home.